w3c/wai-curricula/content/designer/information-design.md

 * Show examples of pages and explain how they are divided into several regions.
 Demonstrate that, in addition to visually distinguishing these regions, semantics and text are needed to ensure that all users can understand the relations between them.
 Explain that defining and planning the different regions is a designer's responsibility, whereas adding the semantics is a responsibility shared with the developer.
 * Show examples of online articles and forms.
 Discuss how these are divided into manageable pieces so that they are easier to understand and to navigate.
 For example, by using headings with their corresponding rank levels to indicate the different chapters, sections, and subsections of content.
 * Show examples of diagrams and illustrations that can complement the information presented in text.
-For example, visual instructions that supplement the textual information of a user manual.
+For example, visual instructions that supplement the text of a user manual.
 Explain that they help users with reading disabilities to understand difficult pieces of text.
 Explain that defining the presentation of such diagrams and illustrations is a responsibility of the designer, whereas providing the diagrams and illustrations is a responsibility of the content author.
 For reference on how to provide visual illustrations, pictures, and symbols to help explain ideas, events, and processes, see technique [G103: Providing visual illustrations, pictures, and symbols to help explain ideas, events, and processes](https://www.w3.org/WAI/WCAG21/Techniques/general/G103).
 * Show examples of words that may be difficult to understand or that are used in a specialized way.
 Explain that people who are not familiar with such words need definitions to understand their meaning.
 Explain that defining the methods to provide such definitions is a designer's responsibility, whereas providing the definitions is a responsibility shared with the content author.
 * Show examples of abbreviations, such as short forms of words and acronyms.
 Explain that people who are not familiar with the abbreviations need an explanation or an expansion of that abbreviation to understand them.
 Explain that specifying the methods to provide such explanations or expansions is a designer's responsibility, whereas providing the explanations or expansions is a responsibility shared with the content author.